Acva11235/ShareMeals/README.md

 2. Install the required dependencies using `pip install -r requirements.txt`.
 3. Run the Flask application using `python project.py`.
 4. Access the application at `http://localhost:5000`.
+5. Go to: `/home` to view the landing page for donors
+6. (Database will be available soon)

 ### 📝 Author
 Achintya Varshneya